-FFCD & BGDO Digestive Oncology Intensive Course May 2020 - POSTPONED - Brussels
+New dates FFCD & BGDO Digestive Oncology Intensive Course 20 - 21 May 2021 - - Brussels

 The BGDO is aware of the need to roll out a national advice on DPD screening.
 For the moment, several issues are still pending: capacity and turn around time for testing, as well as reimbursement issues.
 We have established an internal working group and are in close contact with representatives of RIZIV/INAMI, the belgian medical centers for human genetics, the clinical biologists and the BSMO.
 Information will follow through this portal.